Manual isn’t as scary with Auto ISO…

 Auto ISO works with aperture priority, shutter priority and manual, adjusting the ISO if necessary to control the exposure.

-Auto ISO works with either of the priority modes and also with manual mode.
+Auto ISO works with either of the priority modes or manual.

 If you use aperture priority with auto ISO, the camera will normally adjust the shutter speed first before the ISO.